Delatolla-lab/Ottawa-COVID-Projection/README.md

 # Ottawa COVID-19 projections

-Projections for daily new COVID-19 cases and hospitalizations for residents in the Ottawa area.
+Projections for daily new COVID-19 hospitalizations and wastewater for residents in the Ottawa area.

-Case projections are created using the [Bayesian SEIR model](https://github.com/seananderson/covidseir) developed by Simon Fraser University.
-Hospital projections are based on the [Bayesian extension to the CHIME model](https://github.com/pennsignals/chime_sims) developed by the University of Pennsylvania Health System.
-The figures in this repository, however, can be used to present projections for other models.

 # To build the website